cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 }
 ```

-At this point, register the event to open the ad first:
+At this point, register the event that opens the ad first:

 ```ObjC
 JsbBridge* m = [JsbBridge sharedInstance];